-- Project and program management principles and practices, including goal setting, work plan development, budget development, tracking, administration, and evaluation, and preparation of project scopes and schedules. - Applicable Federal, State, and local laws, codes, and regulations concerning the operation of the assigned function. - > Principles of construction management methods relating to legal, contractual, inspection, and safety. - > Principles and practices of permitting and contract negotiation and administration. - Practices of researching engineering and construction issues, evaluating alternatives, value engineering, making sound recommendations, and preparing and presenting effective staff reports. - > Principles of mathematics and geometry and their application to engineering and construction work. - > Methods and techniques of effective technical report preparation and presentation. - Recent developments, current literature, and sources of information related to engineering and construction review. - Modern office methods, practices, procedures, and equipment, including computer hardware and software necessary for graphic presentation, mapping, and database management. - > Principles of advanced mathematics and their application to planning and construction. - > Methods and techniques of effective technical report preparation and presentation. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for effectively representing the District in contacts with governmental agencies, community groups, various business, professional, educational and regulatory organizations, and with property owners, developers, contractors, and the public. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors and District staff.
+- ➤ Project and program management principles and practices, including goal setting, work plan development, budget tracking, implementation, and evaluation. - > Applicable Federal, State, and local laws, codes, and regulations concerning the operation of the assigned function. - > Principles of construction management methods relating to legal, contractual, inspection, and safety. - ➤ Basic principles and practices of budget development and administration. - > Principles and practices of contract negotiation and administration. - ➤ Practices of researching engineering and construction issues, evaluating alternatives, making sound recommendations, and preparing and presenting effective staff reports. - > Principles of mathematics and geometry and their application to engineering and construction work. - Methods and techniques of effective technical report preparation and presentation.

+- > Recent developments, current literature, and sources of information related to engineering and construction review. - Modern office methods, practices, procedures, and equipment, including computer hardware and software necessary for graphic presentation, mapping, and database management. - > Principles of advanced mathematics and their application to planning work. - > Methods and techniques of effective technical report preparation and presentation. - English usage, grammar, spelling, vocabulary, and punctuation. - ➤ Techniques for effectively representing the District in contacts with governmental agencies, community groups, various business, professional, educational and regulatory organizations, and with property owners, developers, contractors, and the public. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors and District staff.